omerbsezer/Fast-Pytorch/README.md

 ## Pytorch Cheatsheet

 ## Pytorch with Google Colab
 - If you want to use drive.google for storage, you have to run the following codes for authentication.
+After running cell, links for authentication are appereared, click and copy the token pass for that session.
 ```Script
 !apt-get install -y -qq software-properties-common python-software-properties module-init-tools
 !add-apt-repository -y ppa:alessandro-strada/ppa 2>&1 > /dev/null